Frontex documents 'collective expulsion' in Lithuania

 She noted Croatia has an independent monitoring system that is supposed to make sure rights are respected at the borders.

-Greece is also supposed to set one up, but Greek interior minister Notis Mitarakis has so far refused by claiming there are no pushbacks.
+Greece is also supposed to set one up, but Greek interior minister Notis Mitarachi has so far refused by claiming there are no pushbacks.